MA

 Contact Time:

-Approximately 10 hours a week in the first two semesters.
-During semester three you will arrange your level of contact time with your assigned supervisor.
+Approximately 10 hours a week in the first two semesters, then mutually agreed contact time with assigned your supervisor.

 Course Fees: